Bruce Springsteen: Early life and education

-Springsteen attended the St. Rose of Lima Catholic School in Freehold, where he was at odds with the nuns and rebelled against the strictures imposed upon him, though some of his later music reflected a Catholic ethos and included Irish Catholic hymns with a rock music twist.
+Springsteen attended the St. Rose of Lima Catholic School in Freehold.
+He was at odds with the nuns and rebelled against the strictures imposed upon him; nevertheless, some of his music reflects a Catholic ethos and includes Irish Catholic hymns with a rock music twist.
 In 2012, Springsteen said that it was his Catholic upbringing rather than his political ideology that most influenced his music.
-He said his faith gave him a "very active spiritual life" but joked that this "made it very difficult sexually" and added "once a Catholic, always a Catholic".
-He grew up hearing fellow New Jersey singer Frank Sinatra on the radio, and became interested in being a musician by the age of seven after seeing Elvis Presley's performances on The Ed Sullivan Show in 1956 and 1957.
-Soon after, his mother rented him a guitar from Mike Diehl's Music in Freehold for $6 a week and took a few weeks of guitar lessons, but quit after it failed to provide him with the instant gratification he desired.
+He said his faith gave him a "very active spiritual life" but joked that this "made it very difficult sexually".
+He added, "Once a Catholic, always a Catholic".

+Springsteen grew up hearing fellow New Jersey singer Frank Sinatra on the radio.
+By the age of seven, he became interested in being a musician after seeing Elvis Presley's performances on The Ed Sullivan Show in 1956 and 1957.
+Soon thereafter, his mother rented him a guitar from Mike Diehl's Music in Freehold for $6 a week.
+He took a few weeks of guitar lessons, but quit after they failed to provide him with the instant gratification he desired.

-In ninth grade, Springsteen entered Freehold High School, a public high school, but did not fit in there either.
+In ninth grade, Springsteen entered Freehold High School, which was a public high school.
+He did not fit in there, either.
 A former teacher said Springsteen was a "loner who wanted nothing more than to play his guitar".
 He graduated in 1967, but felt so alienated that he skipped his graduation ceremony.
 He briefly attended Ocean County College, but dropped out.

-At age 19, Springsteen was called for his draft physical, but failed it because of a concussion he suffered in a motorcycle accident two years earlier combined with his behavior at induction, both of which reportedly made him unacceptable for military service.
+At age 19, Springsteen was called for his draft physical, but failed it because of a concussion he had suffered in a motorcycle accident two years earlier; the concussion, combined with his behavior at induction, reportedly made him unacceptable for military service.
 In failing his examination, Springsteen likely avoided service in the Vietnam War.

 In 1969, when he was 20 years old, Springsteen's parents and sister Pamela moved to San Mateo, California; he and his sister Virginia, who was married and pregnant at the time, remained in Freehold.